govuk-ui/govuk-ui-snippets/README.md

-# govuk-ui-snippets README
+# govuk-ui-snippets

-This is the README for your extension "govuk-ui-snippets".
-After writing up a brief description, we recommend including the following sections.
+A collection of React code snippets for the [GOVUK-UI](https://www.npmjs.com/package/govuk-ui) component library.

 ## Requirements